SpongePowered/Schematic-Specification/versions/schematic-1.md

 The data within the BlockData array is packed tightly, this means that the indices of bytes in the array are not the same as the indices of the entries.
 The index of a specific entry starts at the `(x + y * Width + z * Width * Height) * ceil(lg(PaletteLength-1))` bit (so divide by 8 for the byte index) and the entry may overlay multiple bytes in the array.

-For example with a `PaletteLength` of 8192 13 bits are required per entry.
+For example, with a `PaletteLength` of 8192, 13 bits are required per entry.
 A `3x1x1` schematic would then have a BlockData array which resembles `[AAAAAAAA, AAAAABBB, BBBBBBBB, BBCCCCCC, CCCCCCC0]` where `A`, `B`, and `C` represent the bits that make up each 13-bit entry.
 The structure therefore takes up 5 bytes of space with 1 bit of padding on the end.

 #### <a name="metadataObject"></a> Metadata Object